Ericliu001/SwiftUI-Architecture-Sample/ScopeArchitectureDesign.md

 3. **Local Dependencies**: Scope-specific state and resources that belong to this particular feature domain

-4. **View Factory Methods**: Functions that create views with the scope properly injected, ensuring consistent dependency provision
+4. **Child Scopes**: References to child scopes that this scope manages, demonstrating the hierarchical nature of the scope tree

-5. **Child Scopes**: References to child scopes that this scope manages (when applicable)
+5. **View Factory Methods**: Functions that create views with the scope properly injected, ensuring consistent dependency provision

 **RootScope Example** (`ASwiftUIApp/Features/Root/RootScope.swift:1`) - showing child scopes:
 ```swift